 I’ve always been very close to my older sister.
 We moved our families from California to Utah together and used to do everything together (vacations, outings, shopping, etc.).
 Soon after my divorce, my ex started attending all of my nephew’s ball games.
-I attended a couple but soon stopped because I didn’t want to have to be around him.
+I attended a couple but soon stopped because I wanted to cut ties with my ex, I didn’t want to have to be around him.

 This kind of thing has continued, and I have distanced myself from her and her family.